-In another tank, jelly fish who aren’t moving at all, have their dangling tentacles shown off by back light.
+In another tank, jelly fish who aren’t moving at all, have their dangling tentacles shown off by back lights.

-They are transparent, catching food in their tentacles and letting themselves be propelled by currents or by ingesting water and spitting it out to move in any direction.
+The jelly fish are transparent, catching food in their tentacles and letting themselves be propelled by currents or by ingesting water and spitting it out to move in the direction of their prey.

 They are other worldly.